Water Treatment Certifications: What Do They Mean?

 - WQA S-400: Pertains to point-of-use distillation drinking water systems.

 The International Association of Plumbing and Mechanical Officials consists of a laboratory testing unit that examines water treatment products against both NSF/ANSI and WQA standards.
 In addition, IAPMO has its own set of standards that it tests and validates against.
 Like the other certification bodies, IAPMO certifications require regular audits and must be resubmitted every three years.

-A way to make the process of settling on a water treatment unit even easier is to contact your local Evolve Dealer.
-An Evolve water expert takes all of the guesswork out of the equation, from testing your water to prescribing a customized solution to your water woes.
+A way to make settling on a water treatment unit even easier is to contact your local Evolve Dealer.
+An Evolve water expert takes all the guesswork out of the equation, from testing your water to prescribing a customized solution to your water woes.
 You can feel comfortable relying on the Evolve Series line of professional water treatment products that include a variety of industry certifications to live up to their impressive claims.
 Just look for the gold WQA seal on qualifying products.